-Like most 2-into-1 exhausts the Comp S performs best at lower power ranges, but we noticed improvements in our Street Glides’s performance in higher rev ranges as well, just not as prominent.
-Two Brothers have managed this by first utilizing a two into one exhaust but then improving its overall design to funnel glasses more effectively and also cutting down weight by keeping it short and compact.
+This 2-into-1 exhaust truly shines at lower power ranges, but what caught my attention was the noticeable improvement in higher rev ranges too.
+Two Brothers have crafted this magic by redesigning the exhaust to funnel gases more efficiently and cutting down on weight by keeping it short and compact.

 - Massive power gains

 - 2 into 1 design

 - Greatly improved torque

 - For certain Harley models it can be quite low to the ground

 When I first laid eyes on Cobra’s Speedster Short Swept, I knew this was something special.
 Arguably the coolest exhaust system I’ve seen for the Harley Street Glide, its aesthetics, aggressive tone, and significant power gains had me hooked right away.
 It wasn’t just a consideration; it was a must-have for me.